 “The weekend is a time to relax and rest, leaving behind the stress that has accumulated over the past 5 days, so I did not expect that my request for an interview on the weekend would be accepted, but surprisingly the employer did not. nodded, and gave detailed instructions on how to go, who to meet and what to prepare.
 That enthusiasm made me feel very strongly about the company.
 Although we are not destined to work together, I am willing to introduce so that the company can soon find the right person."

 Recruitment tip: There are many candidates looking for a new job quietly because they do not want their current company to know about their intention to "jump" a job.
 Besides, the best candidates are the busiest and have the hardest time scheduling because they are working hard at their current job.
 Therefore, flexibly scheduling interviews in the evening or on weekends, or choosing video interviews will certainly be welcomed by them.
-At the same time, this will also help speed up the when the company has too many positions that need personnel to fill.
+At the same time, this will also help speed up the recruitment process when the company has too many positions that need personnel to fill.

 “If I am not selected, I want to know the reason so I can do better next time”